 Non-resident imputed income tax declarations must be made each year by all non-resident property owners.
 The tax percentage was reduced to 19% in respect of declarations being made in 2017 for the fiscal year of 2016 and continues the same for declarations being made in 2018 for the fiscal year of 2017 and in 2019 for the fiscal year of 2018.
 Note that imputed income tax is not payable on land that has no building on it.

 The form 210 has changed slightly for declarations made in 2019 for the fiscal year of 2018.
-The headings are the same but the declarations are now saved on AEAT servers.
 Please refer to the original FAQ for making late declarations for 2017 and previous which will be made on the original form.
 Most of the procedure is exactly the same but I decided to submit this new FAQ rather than try to include both sets of instructions in one which could lead to confusion.

 Previously saved data cannot be used to populate this form as it is incompatible with the program so it will have to be completed from scratch.
 However, the new data can be imported in future declarations.